-- All Middle School students are required to have at least one Navy Village Polo shirt that will be required for certain days and/or activities throughout the school year. - Official and required Village School uniforms must be purchased at Dennis Uniform.
-All outerwear must be purchased at Dennis Uniform or the School Store. - You show your respect for your school by wearing a uniform that is clean, neat, properly sized, and free from holes, tears, or frayed areas. - School uniforms must be worn as purchased and may not be altered in any way other than hemming of pant legs.
-This includes rolling-up or shortening shorts and skirts. - Undergarments may not be visible at any time. - Only athletic shoes may be worn on regular uniform days.
+- All Middle School students are required to have at least one Navy Village Polo shirt that will be required for certain days and/or activities throughout the school year. - All outerwear must be purchased from the Village School Store or obtained through the school. - You show respect for your school by wearing a uniform that is clean, neat, properly sized, and free from holes, tears, or frayed areas. - School uniforms must be worn as purchased and may not be altered in any way other than hemming of pant legs.
+This includes rolling up or shortening shorts and skirts. - Uniform bottoms (shorts, skirts, skorts) must be longer than the student's middle fingertips when arms are held comfortably to the sides. - Leggings may only be worn with uniform bottoms, not in place of uniform bottoms. - Undergarments may not be visible at any time. - Only athletic shoes may be worn on regular uniform days.